-Global wildlife populations have declined by 68%, says World Wide Fund for Nature report
+Global wildlife populations have declined by 68% since 1970, says WWF report

-It said that human activity was the major reason behind the dip in biodiversity population.
+The ‘Living Planet Report 2020’ said that human activity was the major reason for the dip in biodiversity population.

 The global wildlife populations have declined by an average 68% in over four decades, a World Wide Fund for Nature, or WWF, report has revealed.
+The WWF was formerly known as the World Wildlife Fund and remains the planet’s largest conservation organisation.

 The “Living Planet Report 2020”, published on Thursday, said that environmental degradation, climate change, overexploitation of species, invasive species and population are the major contributing factors in the decline in biodiversity between 1970 and 2016.